luismartinezs/react-firebase-mantine-tailwind-vite-starter/README.md

 - Enable firebase app check
   - Follow these instructions [Enable App Check with reCAPTCHA v3 in web apps  |  Firebase Documentation](https://firebase.google.com/docs/app-check/web/recaptcha-provider)
   - Add your public recaptcha v3 site key to `.env.local` and to your github secrets
+- Before going live, you'll have to setup some env variables in your github repo.
+You can do this via command line following this: [Deploy to live & preview channels via GitHub pull requests  |  Firebase Hosting](https://firebase.google.com/docs/hosting/github-integration)
 - Deploy your app by pushing your main branch to the remote repo

 If you want to host with another provider such as Netlify, skip everything related to firebase hosting: